seung36/CallCenter/README.md

 Print the answer as a part of a message::
 "<percentage> percent of calls from fixed lines in Bangalore are calls to other fixed lines in Bangalore."
-The percentage should have 2 decimal digits
+The percentage should have 2 decimal digits.

 TASK 4: